Perez stays calm to win chaotic Sakhir GP for 1st F1 win

 “I have no words,” Ocon said.
 “I was crying on the line.”

 Russell finished ninth while Bottas was eighth on a humiliating night for F1 powerhouse Mercedes, which almost never makes mistakes.
-The illegal mixed compound tire change for Russell was being investigated by stewards after the race.
+The tire incident cost Mercedes a fine of 20,000 euros ($24,000) but no further action was taken, and Russell secured his first three points in F1.

 Russell is under contract with Williams but replaced Lewis Hamilton as the seven-time world champion recovers from the coronavirus.
 Hamilton, who sealed the title last month, remains doubtful for next weekend’s season-ending Abu Dhabi GP.

 The race was halted after a first-lap crash caused by Ferrari’s Charles Leclerc, who broke too early and clipped Perez’s car.
-That forced Verstappen to go wide in order to avoid Perez and he went off into some gravel and crashed into a wall.
+That forced Max Verstappen to go wide in order to avoid Perez and he went off into some gravel and crashed into a wall.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sport